andreghl/andreghl/_posts/2024-09-20-temp-trends.md

 }
 ```

+{% marginfigure 'Fig2' "../assets/temp-trends/2.jpeg" 'Figure 2: Smoothed Dutch Temperatures' %}

 The series appear smoother than in the original plot.
 What appeared to be a positive trend in Figure $1$, seems to confirmed in the smoothed plot.
 Despite some slight differences in average temperatures of around $1$ °C, the series fluctuate in the same way.
 This is, however, unsurprising due to the small size of the country.

-{% maincolumn "../assets/temp-trends/2.jpeg" 'Figure 2: Smoothed Annual Dutch Temperatures' %}

 {% marginfigure 'Fig3' "../assets/temp-trends/3.jpeg" 'Figure 3: Histogram of ```Netherlands```' %}